-Male rats of Sprague-Dawley strain (SPF grade) were used in this study.
+Male Sprague-Dawley rats (SPF grade) were used in this study.
 They were healthy animals maintained and housed in large spacious cages and given food and water ad libitum.
-The animal room was well ventilated with a 12h light: 12h dark cycle and maintained at 21-23°C, throughout the experimental period.
+The animal room was well ventilated with a 12 h light: 12 h dark cycle and maintained at 21-23 $^{\circ}$ C, throughout the experimental period.